 I heard Abu Ali al-Daqqaq speak about the saying of the Prophet, “Something covers my heart so that I ask forgiveness of God Most High seventy times a day.” ―Al-Risalah: Principles of Sufism by Al-Qushayri

-So a prophet that has moved very far beyond the ego, still needs to go even higher and higher, because they are refining their consciousness very much.
-So a profound mystical state which to us can be very high, could be a barrier for a prophet.
-Because they are developing so much that they are always entering higher states of infinitude, which of course is very difficult to comprehend where we are at, but with practice and meditation we understand more.
+A prophet that has moved very far beyond the ego, still needs to go even higher and higher, because they are refining their consciousness very much.
+So a profound mystical state which to us can be very high, could be a barrier for a prophet because they are developing so much that they are always entering higher states of infinitude.
+This of course is very difficult to comprehend where we are at, but with practice and meditation we understand more.